ak505188/Expedition-33-WASM-Autosplitter/README.md

-# coe33-asr-chatgpt
+# Expedition 33 ASR Autosplitter

-An auto splitter for SandFall Win64 Shipping.
+An auto splitter for Expedition 33 using the ASR runtime used in Livesplit One, making it cross-platform compatible.

 ## Compilation